-The Center for Neurological Health is an interdisciplinary, comprehensive program
+The mission of the Center for Neurological Health is:

 Directed by neurologist Lawrence Elmer, MD, PhD, this program provides expert evaluation and care for persons with Parkinson's disease, Huntington's disease, other neurodegenerative disorders, and various neurological disorders affecting normal movement or creating abnormal movements.
 The Parkinson's Disease and Movement Disorder Program (PDMDP), established in 1998, has one of the more active clinical research programs in the country.
 In addition to standard and innovative medication protocols, patients are evaluated for neurosurgical procedures, including deep brain stimulation for Parkinson's disease and tremor.
 The faculty travel throughout the region educating and assisting Parkinson's support group members.
 The PDMDP, in conjunction with other programs in Ohio and Michigan, also conducts successful annual educational conferences for patients and caregivers.
-Affiliated with this clinic are physicians Krishe Menezes MD, nurse practitioners Mary (Molly) Scott, CNP, Kimberly Cole, DNP, MSN, RN, FNP-BC, coordinator Stephanie Wilson, RN, MSN, social workers Kristen Schuchmann and Lisa Keaton, research administrator Julia Spears, and patient assistance coordinator Kristy Oates
+Affiliated with this clinic are physicians Krishe Menezes MD, nurse practitioners Mary (Molly) Scott, CNP, Kimberly Cole, DNP, MSN, RN, FNP-BC, coordinator Stephanie Wilson, RN, MSN, social workers Kristen Schuchmann and Lisa Keaton, research administrator Julia Spears, and patient assistance coordinator Kristy Oates.

 The Stroke Program is unique within the region, both in regards to our commitment to providing state-of-the-art care and our level of expertise.
 Established in 1995 to provide emergent evaluation and inpatient care to persons suffering from acute stroke and transient ischemic attacks, we have been the region’s leader in the use of tPA therapy.
 Through our research protocols we have also been able to offer our patients to participate in important clinical trials studying cutting edge therapies.
 UTMC is the first Joint Commission-designated Primary Stroke Center in Northwest Ohio having received the designation in March 2005.
 Lead by Vascular Neurologist, Dr. Gretchen Tietjen, the Acute Stroke Team includes Mauhammad A. Jumaa, MD, Syed F. Zaidi, MD, and residents, and Andrea Korsnack, RN, with assistance from our colleagues in Emergency Medicine, Neurosurgery, Vascular Surgery, and Neuroradiology.
 The Department directs the UTMC Stroke Unit, and organizes and maintains the UTMC Stroke registry through the American Heart Association (AHA) Get with the Guidelines Program, which began in January 2003.
 In 2010, for the 5th consecutive year, the UTMC Primary Stroke Center received the Performance Award from the American Stroke Association Get With The Guidelines Council for excellence in stroke treatment with achievement of >85% compliance across all nationally-determined indicators.
 We join only 5 other programs nationwide who have received the award for 5 consecutive years.
 In 2010 Dr. Tietjen was also awarded the “Stroke Innovation Award” from the AHA scientific journal Stroke for her research on migraine as a stroke risk factor.